The Secret of Stamboul

-The Secret of Stamboul, also known as The Spy in White, is a 1936 British thriller film, taken from the 1935 novel The Eunuch of Stamboul by Dennis Wheatley, directed by Andrew Marton and starring Valerie Hobson, James Mason and Frank Vosper.
+The Secret of Stamboul (also known as The Spy in White) is a 1936 British thriller film directed by Andrew Marton and starring Valerie Hobson, James Mason and Frank Vosper.
+It was written by Laslo Benedek, George A. Hill, Noel Langley, Andrew Marton, Richard Wainwright and Howard Irving Young, based from the 1935 novel The Eunuch of Stamboul by Dennis Wheatley.
 It was made at Shepperton Studios.
 The screenplay concerns a British agent who tries to thwart a revolution.

-After the success of The Spy in Black, also starring Valerie Hobson, this film was re-released as The Spy in White.
+After the success of The Spy in Black, also starring Valerie Hobson, the film was re-released as The Spy in White.

 Plot

 A British agent travels to Istanbul (Stamboul) to try to thwart a revolution.